gnehz972/word4you/word4you-extension-raycast/README.md

 1. Install the extension in Raycast
    - Run `npm run dev` in the `word4you-extension-raycast` directory
    - This will start the Raycast development server and open the extension in Raycast
-2. If needed, configure the CLI path in Raycast extension preferences:
+2. Configure the CLI path in Raycast extension preferences:
-   - **CLI Path** (optional): Path to the Word4You CLI executable (leave empty if installed in PATH)
+   - **CLI Path** (optional): Path to the Word4You CLI executable (leave empty if it's already in system PATH)

 ## Requirements